 In 1906, pile foundations were built for a new pair of range lights at Six Mile Point to mark the axis of the channel at Little Rapids Cut.
 The new lights, first exhibited on December 1, 1907, were shown from white, cylindrical, steel towers.
 The front light, with a focal plane of twenty-eight feet above the water, was located in eight feet of water, roughly three-eighths of a mile above Six Mile Point, while the rear light, which had a focal plane of forty-seven-and-a-half feet, was situated just off the point in two feet of water and was located 1,975 feet from the front light.

 In 1909, a man, who owned property adjacent to the oil house and whose house was about an eighth of a mile northwest of the rear tower, was being paid to attend the lights using his own boat.
 The lens lanterns used in the towers were raised and lowered by wire cable and an iron winch located in the base of the structures.
 The lanterns were housed in a cage with a wooden base and were guided by two wire cables, anchored to the roof and floor.

-Six Mile Point Range Lights were electrified in 1933, and today the lights are shown from modern white towers.
+Six Mile Point Range Lights were electrified in 1933, and today the lights are shown from modern towers: a cylindrical tower for the front light and a skeletal tower for the rear range light.
+A brick oil house also remains standing near the modern lights.
 At some point, the 1907 steel towers were removed from the range and taken to museums.
-The front tower now stands on the grounds of DeTour Passage Historical Museum in De Tour Village, while the rear tower can be viewed at Les Cheneaux Historical Museum in Cedarville.
+The old front tower now stands on the grounds of DeTour Passage Historical Museum in De Tour Village, while the old rear tower can be viewed at Les Cheneaux Historical Museum in Cedarville.